 3. Be your child’s biggest cheerleader.

 Everyone dreams to have a fan club or a person they can say is their biggest cheerleader.
 We all need that person to glance to and count on for support, even if our ideas seem a bit outside the box.
 Be supportive in your child’s endless decisions to try new things and explore different activities.
-One day they will find their match and then “thank you”for letting them try.
+One day they will find their match and then thank you for letting them try.
 My son is the perfect example.
-He has tried everything from Improv Comedy, Skydiving, to Midget Car racing.
+He has tried everything from Improv Comedy, Skydiving, to model Car racing.
 With each new adventure I was there cheering him on, encouraging him to do the best he could and working to be involved with each activity.
-Yes, I have gained a lot of gray hair with the Skydiving and Midget racing.
+Yes, I have gained a lot of gray hair with the Skydiving and model car racing.

 I also have let him know that I admire his sense of courage and sense adventure to try things that most people only dream of trying.
 Parents, get your pom poms ready and cheer them on, even if they frustrate you because they can’t make up their mind where they want to go right now.